~Generalised readings

 §2.
 Feline Philosophy by John Gray

-Audiobook (2x), Feb 2–9, 2026.
+Audible audiobook (2x), Feb 2–9, 2026.

-The book is a short exploration of the contrast between the ways cats and humans orient to life.
+Feline Philosophy (2020) is a short exploration of the contrast between the ways cats and humans orient to life.
 I learned a few cool things about cats.
 According to Gray:

 Domestic cats are very genetically similar to their wild ancestors, apart from having slightly shorter legs and more colourful fur.